spacetelescope/jwst/docs/jwst/flatfield/main.rst

 Multiple-integration datasets (the _rateints.fits products from the ramp_fit step) are handled by applying the flat-field to each integration.

+NIRSpec imaging data are corrected the same as non-NIRSpec data, i.e. they will just be divided by a flat-field reference image.

 For pixels whose DQ is NO_FLAT_FIELD in the reference file, the flat value is reset to 1.0.
 Similarly, for pixels whose flat value is NaN, the flat value is reset to 1.0 and DQ value in the output science data is set to